Yohan-b976/HEDeST/README.md

 - the AnnData object for your slide
 - the slide name

 The spot diameter in AnnData objects is for visualization purposes only.
-If you want to get the real diameter (in pixels) of 55um spots, we recommend you to change it with your image resolution (diameter = 55 / mpp).
+If you want to get the real diameter (in pixels) of ST spots, we recommend you to change it with your image resolution (diameter = 55 / mpp).
 To know your mpp (microns per pixel), you can use ``external/hovernet/get_tiff_resolution.py`` or open the image in QuPath.

 ## Tutorial